ltw-webdev-2/curriculum/using-a-type-system.md

         text: "Don’t forget to add the `.img-flex` class to all the images."
       - num: 6
         text: "This `<div>` is here—not for semantics—but because we’ll need a hook later to add some spacing."
+      - num: 11
+        text: |
+          It makes more semantic sense to use a `<small>` tag here because it’s a copyright-like notice.
+I’m using a `<p>` tag simply because I want to demonstrate a point about margins & font-sizes.

   - title: "Add some basic CSS"
     before: "Now we’ll add a little bit of CSS just so our card is recognizable—but the majority of the code we’re going to write is classes in our HTML."